Henry Royce: Early life

 He would occasionally visit his great-aunt Catherine on his mother’s side, who lived in Fletton near Peterborough.
 Feeling that he deserved a better future she was able in 1878 despite her own limited financial circumstances to obtain Royce an apprenticeship with the Great Northern Railway company at its works in Peterborough in return for paying them £20 a year.
 Moving to Peterborough Royce boarded with the Yarrow family, who had a son who was already an apprentice at the works.
-To pay for his day to day living expenses Royce continued to deliver newspapers.
+To pay for his day-to-day living expenses Royce continued to deliver newspapers.
 To make up for his lack of formal education, he also took evening classes in English and mathematics.
 In November 1880 Royce had to give up his apprenticeship after his great-aunt’s money ran out.
-Due to a depression affecting at the British economy at the time Royce couldn’t find a local job so he walked from Peterborough to Leeds where he stayed with his sister Fanny Elizabeth and her husband.
+Due to a depression affecting the British economy at the time Royce couldn’t find a local job, so he walked from Peterborough to Leeds where he stayed with his sister Fanny Elizabeth and her husband.
 Royce’s mother was also a member of the household.
 Within two weeks Royce had found employment at toolmakers Greenwood and Batley in Leeds where he was paid 11 shillings for a 54 hour week.
 Outside work he studied various technical subjects, including electrics.

 Before a year had passed he returned to London where he was able to obtain a position at the Electric Lighting and Power Generating Company in Southwark as a tester, despite having no practical experience in the electric field.
 The role doubled his wages to 22 shillings a week, though he continued to work long hours and to neglect his diet.
 The company changed its name to the Maxim-Weston Company after it expanded into manufacturing lamps designed by Hiram Maxim and Edward Weston.
 In his spare time Royce began attending evening classes at the City and Guilds Institute for the Advancement of Technical Education.
 Among his tutors was the highly respected physicist and electrical engineer William Edward Ayrton.

 In 1882 at the age of 19 Royce was promoted to chief engineer of his employer’s subsidiary the Lancashire Maxim-Weston Electric Company in Liverpool.
 The under-capitalised company was involved in lighting streets and theatres.
 Despite winning a major contract with the Liverpool City Council the company was forced into liquidation on 24 March 1884.
 In May 1884 the Maxim-Weston Company purchased the assets of its subsidiary, with the aim of obtaining further contracts with the Liverpool City Council, who had expressed confidence with both Royce and the company’s work to date.
 Until these could be obtained Royce would be unpaid if he stayed with the new company.
 Royce decided instead to start his own business.